act-org/dls/README.md

 In version >= 7 of the DLS, we are now building and exporting the library as [ECMAScript modules](https://nodejs.org/api/esm.html#modules-ecmascript-modules).
-This allows your project bundler to much more easily read and [tree-shake](https://www.smashingmagazine.com/2021/05/tree-shaking-reference-guide/) the DLS right out of the box.
+This allows your project's bundler to much more easily read and [tree-shake](https://www.smashingmagazine.com/2021/05/tree-shaking-reference-guide/) the DLS right out of the box.